meganz/MEGAcmd/UserGuide.md

 Usage: log [-sc] level
 <pre>
 Options:
   -c     CMD log level (higher level messages).
          Messages captured by MEGAcmd server.
   -s     SDK log level (lower level messages).
          Messages captured by the engine and libs

-Regardless of the log level of the interactive shell, you can increase the amount of information given by any command by passing "-v" ("-vv", "-vvv", ...)
+Regardless of the log level of the  interactive shell, you can increase the amount of information given by any command by passing `-v` (`-vv`, `-vvv`, ...)
 </pre>

 ### login
-Logs into a MEGA account
+Log into your MEGA account

 Usage: `login [email [password]] | exportedfolderurl#key | session`
 <pre>
- You can log in either with email and password, with session ID, or into a folder (an exported/public folder)
+You can log in either with email and password, with session ID, or into a folder (an exported/public folder).
 If logging into a folder indicate url#key
 </pre>

 ### logout
-Logs out
+Logs out.
+Your session will be invalidated unless you use the flag to prevent that.

 Usage: logout [--keep-session]
 <pre>
 Options:
   --keep-session Keeps the current session.
 </pre>

 ### lpwd